 They say breakfast is the most important meal of the day.
-Perhaps, this is why Americans love their breakfast restaurants almost more than they love their regular lunch and dinner ones.
+Perhaps, this is why Americans love breakfast restaurants.

 There are numerous chains in the U.S. that dedicate their menus exclusively or partially to the first meal of the day.
 And while we all have our preferences, it’s undeniable that some of these chains are simply better than others.